ds-tutorials/tutorial-template-pages/pages/02.setup/02.configuration/docs.md

 3. Provide a URL to link to your organization's website/homepage.
 4. Provide alternative text for the logo - generally this would be your institution's name.
 This is not necessary if using Logo (Text) instead of Logo.

+!!!
+The file `theme.css` in `user/themes/tutorial/css/` contains an option to add an outline to an added logo link when a user hovers over it (or when it receives focus).
+You can uncomment this and add it to `custom.css` if you want to try it out.

 ### Google Analytics

 This theme is set up to work with Google Analytics.
 If you are not planning to use Google Analytics, you can toggle this option off and ignore the rest of this section.
+If you are using Google Analytics, an opt out/opt back in button will be added to the footer of each page.

 1. Sign in or create a [Google Analytics account](https://www.google.com/analytics/web/#home).
 2. Select the **Admin** tab.